-Is there room for Jews and Muslims in Europe?
+Is there room for Jewish and Muslim traditions in Europe?

 The religious practice of slaughtering has been the subject of harsh debate in Europe in the past years.
 Will it be possible for Jews and Muslim to live in European countries that make it so difficult for them to eat according to their religious traditions?